coin-worx/coin-exchange-backend/README.md

 3. While installing the RavenDB, please select "Development" in Tragetting environment.
 4. Install the RavenDB as a service and chose enter port 8081.
 5. After the installtion completes, open "http://localhost:8081/studio/index.html" link in the browser.
-6. In the main screen,click on "New Database", type "InputEventStore" in Name Field and click next.
+6. In the main screen,click on "New Database", type "InputEventStoreDev" in Name Field and click next.
-7. In the main screen,click on "New Database", type "OutputEventStore" in Name Field and click next.
+7. In the main screen,click on "New Database", type "OutputEventStoreDev" in Name Field and click next.

 If the link "http://localhost:8081/studio/index.html" is inaccessible make sure that RavenDB service is running.
 The following link can be used to start or stop RavenDB service: https://ravendb.net/docs/article-page/4.0/csharp/start/installation/running-as-service